Allowing Saudi women to Drive is about more than who's at the wheel

 King Salman's decree, which had been rumored for months, is more than symbolic, added al Rashid — it will allow women to take part in the top-to-bottom reform of the kingdom's society and economy being pushed by powerful Crown Prince Mohammed bin Salman.

+"For us this is a confirmation of how serious the country is in trying to reach that vision 2030," she said.
+"If we want women to be active participants in the developments of the country we need to get there."

-While his roadmap known as Vision 2030 mentions only one target aimed at women, the impact of it and other ongoing reforms was always likely to be outsized.
+While Vision 2030 mentions only one target aimed at women, the impact of it and other ongoing reforms was always likely to be outsized.
 It sets forth plans to boost women’s participation in the workforce from 22 percent to 30 percent.
 Already women are able to work in shops, hotels and offices — which were all off-limits to them just a few years ago.

 The country has consistently been ranked as one of the worst for gender equality.
 Women are forbidden to wear clothes or make-up that "show off their beauty," must limit the amount of time they spend with men who aren't family members and are not allowed to use public swimming pools.
 They only got the right to ride a bike in 2013.

-Driving is a logical step toward greater parity for women in society — namely the reform of laws that require them to gain permission from a male guardian to travel and marry, said al Rashid.
+Driving is a logical step toward greater parity for women in society — namely the reform of laws that require them to gain permission from a male guardian to travel and marry, according to many women in the kingdom.

-"It is the natural path," she said.
-"When you give someone the right to go from point A to point B you have to give them the right to decide.
-You can’t have her in that position with men under her and treat her like half a human.”

 Earlier this year King Salman ordered a review of the country's guardianship laws.